tobidosumu/dataProtectionAndModelingAssignmentOne/README.md

   b.
-Draw the model for your project (Jack Warahouse Inventory)
+Draw the model for your project (Jack Warehouse Inventory)
         ![Data Modeling for Jack Warahouse Inventory](images/jackInventoryDataModel.drawio.png)